thetawhidulislam/thetawhidulislam/README.md

 ###

 <p align="left">I’m Tawhidul Islam, a Frontend Developer with 3+ years of experience in HTML & CSS.
-I’m currently learning JavaScript, ReactJS, and MongoDB to build dynamic web applications.
+I’m currently exploring JavaScript, ReactJS, and MongoDB to build dynamic web applications.
 Passionate about clean code, responsive design, and performance optimization, I strive to create user-friendly and SEO-friendly web experiences. 🚀</p>

 ###